-The Kingdom of Fife Railway Preservation Society was formed in 1992 in order to curate and care for the fleet belonging to the then closing Lochty Private Railway.
+The Kingdom of Fife Railway Preservation Society was incorporated in 1992 in order to formalise the group of volunteers known as the Fife Railway Preservation Group who had been the band of Volunteers who owned the rolling stock used at the then closing Lochty Private Railway.
 (The Lochty Private Railway closed in May of 1992, having operated from 1967 to 1992 as a museum and private railway on the tracks of a small mineral line.)

 The KFRPS, as of 1992, did not own any premises suitable for the storage of the Lochty fleet – and so an arrangement was made to transport and store same at Methil Power Station between 1992 and 1994.
 Whilst this transporting was taking place, a large variety of locations were surveyed as suitable for housing the collection, including Crail Aerodome, Lochore Meadows, Bowhill Colliery, and even the disused railway station at Kilconquhar Castle.
 Ultimately, however, in 2001 Kirkland Yard was acquired – a former marshalling yard of some 21 acres.

 After extensive work in site landscaping and track laying Kirkland Yard was ready, and the stock at Methil Power Station could finally come “home” in 2003.
 During that time and continuing on to the present day, considerable work has been undertaken to create a half mile length of track, a 2 lane engine shed, and a good quantity of sidings.